 For any problem or clarification, please contact the offices of the Opera della Primaziale Pisana.

-N. 4 (opposite the main entrance of the station) Stop: “Piazza Arcivescovado”
+N. 4 ((opposite the main entrance of the station) stop in Episcopy square

-SHUTTLE RED LAM (opposite the main entrance of the station) Stop: “Via Cammeo/Piazza Manin”
+SHUTTLE RED LAM (opposite the main entrance of the station) stop in Manin square

 A taxi service is available opposite the main entrance of the station.

-Leave the station through the main entrance, and head straight for Piazza Vittorio Emanuele..
-From there turn into Via Crispi.
-Go straight as far as Ponte Solferino.
-Cross the bridge, continue straight ahead, turn into Via Roma and go on until you reach Piazza dei Miracoli and the Leaning Tower.
+Out of the main entrance of the Station, head for Piazza Vittorio Emanuele, in front, and from there turn into Via Crispi, go straight ahead as far as Ponte Solferino.
+Cross the bridge, then go straight ahead, turn into Via Roma and go on until you reach Piazza dei Miracoli and the Leaning Tower.
 Time: approximately 25 minutes

-Take the pedestrian underpass to Piazza Fancelli.
-Walk straight onto Via Andrea Pisano.
-Turn left and go straight ahead until you reach Piazza dei Miracoli and the Leaning Tower.
+Take the subway and get out through Piazza Fancelli.
+Walk straight on to Via Andrea Pisano.
+Turn left and go on straight ahead on until you reach Piazza dei Miracoli and the Leaning Tower.
 Time: approximately 5 minutes

 By plane (from Galileo Galilei International Airport)

-RED LAM (in front of the airport) Stop: Piazza Manin
+RED LAM (in front of the airport) stop in Manin square

 A taxi service is available opposite the main entrance of the airport.